fallen-icarus/cardano-options/README.md

 ## Conclusion

-Cardano-Options is (arguably) the most advanced decentralized options trading DeFi protocol in all of crypto.
+Cardano-Options is (arguably) one of the most advanced decentralized options trading DeFi protocols in all of crypto.
 It enables the formation of a radically permissionless and highly composable options market on the CSL, and works synergistically with other p2p-DeFi protocols.
 And best of all, users never give up delegation control or voting control of their assets while using the protocol.